jonas089/L2-sequencer-utils/whitepaper/sequencer.md

 In order to improve liveness several design decisions have been made and a minimum viable consensus protocol has been designed.

 ### Consensus
-Validator Nodes collect arbitrary Transactions, or better said arbitrary Transaction Hashes and store them in a temporary mempool.
-As for the first iteration of development, the *MVP*, transaction pools are not synchronized between nodes but instead each node commits its pool when proposing a Block.
+Validator Nodes collect arbitrary transactions, or better said arbitrary transaction hashs and store them in a temporary mempool.
+As for the first iteration of development, the *MVP*, transaction pools are not synchronized between nodes but instead each node commits its pool when proposing a block.
 This is not ideal but assuming a small set of validators can be sufficiently fast.

-For each Block height *h* a round *r* is defined as:
+For each block height *h* a round *r* is defined as:

 ```rust
     let round = (get_current_time() - last_block_unix_timestamp)